axiomzen/express-interceptor/README.md

 Different API, using callbacks with no top down structure, more obtrusive to HTTP internals.

 - [hijackresponse](https://github.com/gustavnikolaj/hijackresponse)
 Attempting to solve same problems than `express-hijackresponse`.
-Different API using pipes, recommended if you need more control over responses.
+Different API using pipes, recommended if you have problems with [streaming](https://github.com/axiomzen/express-interceptor/issues/15) or if you need more control over responses.

 - [tamper](https://github.com/fgnass/tamper)
 Similar functionality but different internals and API.